 Dean launched his own social enterprise, Minds Ahead, to address mental health from a school perspective and draws on the relationships with senior colleagues in the education and mental health sectors which support his work.

-In his spare time, Dean is Nightstop host, accommodating homeless young people at his home.
+In his spare time, Dean is the Chair of Governors at a Primary school and is a Nightstop host, accommodating homeless young people at his home.